skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > dice and give Dan (in private) the details of the nightmares, which
 > were used to confuse and misdirect more than enlighten.
 Sadly, I no
 > longer have the descriptions of any of the nightmares.
 I do remember
-> one of them was about Eomer sneaking in, murdering Skeeve in his
+> one of them was about Eomier sneaking in, murdering Skeeve in his
 > sleep, and taking the Orb for himself.
 >
 > I don't know what nightmare he had at this point in the game, but it